jady-sec/SOAR-EDR/README.md

 - Fill in your details: Email, password, and organization name (e.g., "TestOrg").
 - Verify your email (check inbox for confirmation link).
 - Log in at [app.limacharlie.io](https://app.limacharlie.io) with your credentials.
-- Note: Free tier includes basic features; upgrade for advanced if needed.
+- Note: Free tier includes basic features enough for this entire project.

 #### Step 2: Generate an Installation Key
 - In the dashboard, go to the left menu > Sensors > Installation Keys (or search for "Installation Keys").